bzeng18/AIPI531/Final Project/Readme.md

 This repository contains the final project for AIPI 531 (Fall 2023), focusing on item recommendation using Language Model-based approaches.
 The primary objectives of the project are to teach Large Language Models (LLMs) for recommending items through prompt engineering and to compare their performance against a simple baseline recommender.
 The project leverages prompt engineering approaches outlined in [this reference](https://arxiv.org/pdf/2304.03153.pdf) while encouraging students to explore and improve upon these methods.
 The comparison is based on offline metrics, with an emphasis on creativity, completeness, and rigorous experimentation.

-## Datasets

-The primary dataset used in this project is MovieLens_100K.
-Additionally, the dataset's [SUMMARY & USAGE LICENSE](#summary--usage-license) is provided, and users are encouraged to adhere to the specified conditions.

 ## References and Tools

 - [Hugging Face open source LLMs](https://huggingface.co/blog/llama2)